holochain/deepkey/README.md

 The `KeyAnchor` entry contains only the core 32 bytes of the registered key, stripped of the 3 byte multihash prefix and 4 byte DHT location suffix.
 Using this `KeyAnchor` entry, the status (valid, revoked, replaced, etc.) of a key can be looked up in a single `get` call, without needing to first lookup the corresponding `KeyRegistration`.

-This als means that any external consumer of Deepkey (other DNA's, Holochain apps, etc.) can query the key status with the core 32 bytes of the key.
+This also means that any external consumer of Deepkey (other DNA's, Holochain apps, etc.) can query the key status with the core 32 bytes of the key.
 They do NOT need to know its registration details.

 The `KeyAnchor` record must always be written onto the chain immediately following its `KeyRegistration`.
 This is to avoid the need to manage links between the two entries, the `KeyAnchor` `prev_action` always references the `KeyRegistration`.